-Our vacation in the Swabian Alb took place in the high summertime.
-The Swabian Alb in the southwest of Germany is a mountain range offering plenty of cultural and recreational opportunities.
-Overshadowed by its neighbour, the Black Forest, the Swabian Alb has rolling hills, beautiful countryside, fairy tale castles, hiking trails, medieval towns, and a famous university town of Tübingen.
-It is an ideal place for holidaymakers of all ages.
+Our summer vacation in the Swabian Alb was fantastic!
+Tucked away in the southwest of Germany, the Swabian Alb is a mountain range filled with lots of cool stuff to do.
+While it might live in the shadow of its neighbor, the Black Forest, the Swabian Alb has rolling hills, picturesque countryside, enchanting castles, hiking trails, medieval towns, and the famous university town of Tübingen.
+It’s a perfect spot for holidaymakers of all ages!

 1st Day: Old Town of Tübingen